Makshas007/Adobe_ps/backend/README.md

 **How it works:**

 1. Gemini decomposes the prompt into a structured plan (e.g. `segment → remove → change_style`)
-2. The pipeline executes each operation sequentially
+2. The pipeline executes each operation sequentially, passing a **context dict** between steps
+3. The `segment` step stores the SAM-generated mask in the context; `remove` / `replace_background` consume it to constrain diffusion to the relevant area (masked inpainting, not blind full-image img2img)
-3. Each step produces an intermediate image (returned as base64)
+4. Each step produces an intermediate image (returned as base64)
-4. The final image is the output of the last step
+5. The final image is the output of the last step

 **Response:**